-There are also many different mud pots that boil constantly from the heat that is coming up from the area.
-You wont have to walk along the brittle ground though as there is a boardwalk installed so you can walk around and see all of the pools, geysers and steam vents.
+There are also many different mud pots that constantly boil from the heat that is coming up from the area.
+You won’t have to walk along the brittle ground though as there is a boardwalk installed so you can see all of the pools, geysers, and steam vents.

 Big boiler, the central steam geyser in Bumpass Hell has water that reaches 320 degrees Fahrenheit.